Applying to Art Therapy/Counseling Program

-1. The applicant must hold a bachelor’s degree from an accredited institution with a G.P.A. of 3.0 or better.
-An applicant with a G.P.A under 3.0 may be admitted on academic probation if other admission requirements are met.
-The College recognizes the importance of life experience, letters of recommendation and personal motivation as indicators of academic success in the art therapy field.
-These factors, along with a personal statement which describes professional and educational goals and intentions, will greatly enhance the likelihood of admission for applicants with a G.P.A. below 3.0.
+The College recognizes the importance of life experience, references and personal motivation as indicators of academic success in the art therapy field.
+These factors, along with a personal statement which describes professional and educational goals and intentions, greatly enhance the likelihood of admission.

-2. The applicant must have completed a minimum of 12 semester credits (16 quarter units) of undergraduate psychology coursework.
-Required courses are abnormal psychology and developmental psychology, and two psychology electives of the applicant’s choice.
-Undergraduate psychology electives can be in personality theory, psychology of adjustment or social psychology for example.
-A grade of “C” or better is required in each course.
+An undergraduate psychology elective can be in personality theory, psychology of adjustment or social psychology, for example.
+A grade of “C” or better is required in each prerequisite course.
 Courses taken on a pass/fail basis are subject to approval for psychology credit.
 Psychology prerequisites must be completed before entry into the M.A. program.
 Please note, if you have community service experience the psychology elective may be waived.

 If the student selects private or community coursework, a minimum of 75 hours in each medium is required to fulfill the studio requirements.
 A letter from the instructor documenting the length of class, hours per class and total studio hours completed must be submitted for credit approval.
 Individual studio instruction is not accepted due to the lack of classroom experience.
 Studio art courses must be taken for a grade of “C” or better or on a pass/fail basis.
 Audited courses are not accepted.

-5. All applicants must have an interview with a member of the Admissions staff in order to be eligible for acceptance into the program.
+Applicants must have an interview with a member of the Admissions staff in order to be eligible for acceptance into the program.
 Due to the applied and holistic nature of the program, the applicant’s presentation of self, including communication and reflective skills in the admissions interview, are critical factors in the determination of acceptance.
 Admissions interviews may be conducted in person or virtually.

 Note: Many Master’s degree students choose a certificate specialty program.
-If you are interested in any of these programs please contact Dru Phoenix at firstname.lastname@example.org.
+If you are interested in any of these programs please contact Dru Phoenix.
 You can apply to to a certificate specialty program either before or after you begin classes at Southwestern College.
 To read more about the programs visit our Certificate Programs page.